bajpaisushil/E-commerce_MobileStore-MERNStack/README.md

 # E-commerce_MobileStore-MERNStack
-How to run on your local machine:
+Follow the steps mentioned below to run the Application on your own local machine:

 1. Download or clone the github repo onto your local machine.
 2. Open in a Code Editor like VS Code.
 3. Create a new terminal and split it into two, one for running frontend and the other for backend.